Menu

 Bread and Baguettes

 In November of 2022, the role of baguettes to French culture was deemed important enough for the United Nations Educational, Scientific and Cultural Organization (UNESCO) to add the long, humble loaf to its Representative List of the Intangible Cultural Heritage of Humanity.
-The designation conveys the importance of a culture's know-how, living expressions, and/or traditions that are passed down among generations, with other categories of "intangible cultural heritage" including oral traditions, performing arts, social practices, rituals, and festive events.
+The designation conveys the importance of a culture's know-how, living expressions, and/or traditions that are passed down among generations.

 UNESCO stated that the loaves, "require specific knowledge and techniques," adding that "they also generate modes of consumption and social practices that differentiate them from other types of bread, such as daily visits to bakeries to purchase the loaves and specific display racks to match their long shape.
 Their crisp crust and chewy texture result in a specific sensory experience.
 The baguette is consumed in many contexts, including during family meals, in restaurants, and in work and school cafeterias."